biyadav/summary/code/problems.md

 }
 ```

-Second way: chanage the number at position = currentNumber-1  .
+Second way: chanage the number at position = currentNumber-1  to negative if positive .
+negative only if currently it is positive is must not to make positive  due to even appearnces .
 So if index idx is positive it means idx+1 was not in arary so item at idx was not changed to -ve.

 ```
 class Solution {